-Our prior work (Borji et al., 2014a) showed a causal influence of actor gaze onto observer saccades that leave the actor's head, by comparing observer saccade distributions between pairs of photographs that only differed by the actor's gaze direction.
+Our prior work (Borji, Parks, & Itti, 2014) showed a causal influence of actor gaze onto observer saccades that leave the actor's head, by comparing observer saccade distributions between pairs of photographs that only differed by the actor's gaze direction.
+These images were interspersed with images without humans (60 with and 60 without) to mask the purpose of the experiment.
+We then evaluated gaze following on a Flickr dataset (used here), where we also found a similar effect.
 Human faces have already been shown to be important in predicting eye movements (Cerf et al., 2007), and low-level features have formed the basis of many saliency models.
-We investigate how combining these cues in real-world scenes involving human actors can produce state-of-the-art fixation prediction results.
+We investigate how combining head pose, gaze following, and low-level saliency in real-world scenes involving human actors can produce state-of-the-art fixation prediction results.